spree/spree/guides/README.markdown

 To build the entire set of guides simply run the following command

 <pre><code>
+  $ git clone git://github.com/railsdog/spree-guides.git
+  $ cd spree guides
-rake guides
+  $ rake guides
 </code></pre>

+You will also need to install the RedCloth gem (4.1.1 or greater) if you do not done so.
 Output will be generated in the `output` directory.

-Spree is a complete open source commerce solution for Ruby on Rails.
-It was developed by Sean Schofield in an effort to build a superior ecommerce platform for the Rails community.
+You do not need to fork the spree-guides project in order to contribute.
+Just send an email to [spree-user](http://groups.google.com/group/spree-user) (be sure to include your github username) and say that you would like to contribute.
+We'll add you to the list so you can commit directly to the guides project.

+Please be considerate when making changes to the spree-guides.
+If you wish to make major changes to how the documentation is organized then you should use a GitHub fork and ask people to review your proposed changes instead.